njoseph2/CS225-DSDawgs/README.md

 To make and run executables:
 - Type in terminal "make"
 - type in "bin/tests" or "bin/main" (depending on what you wish to execute)
+- (CURRENTLY, OUR PROGAM USES THE TESTING.CSV TO OUTPUT DATA.
+IF YOU WANT TO USE THE TWITCH DATASET, GO TO MAIN.CPP AND FOLLOW THE COMMENTED INSTRUCTIONS.
+NOTE THAT DOING THIS WILL RESULT IN A LONG RUN TIME SINCE THERE ARE SO MANY TWITCH CHANNELS)

 To get remote changes on your local machine:
 - git pull